Sound card: Hardware manufacturers

 One of the first manufacturers of sound cards for the IBM PC was AdLib, which produced a card based on the Yamaha YM3812 sound chip, also known as the OPL2.
 The AdLib had two modes: A 9-voice mode where each voice could be fully programmed, and a less frequently used percussion mode with 3 regular voices producing 5 independent percussion-only voices for a total of 11.

-Creative Labs also marketed a sound card about the same time called the Creative Music System (C/MS).
-Although the C/MS had twelve voices to AdLib's nine, and was a stereo card while the AdLib was mono, the basic technology behind it was based on the Philips SAA1099 chip which was essentially a square-wave generator.
+Creative Labs also marketed a sound card called the Creative Music System (C/MS) at about the same time.
+Although the C/MS had twelve voices to AdLib's nine and was a stereo card while the AdLib was mono, the basic technology behind it was based on the Philips SAA1099 chip which was essentially a square-wave generator.
 It sounded much like twelve simultaneous PC speakers would have except for each channel having amplitude control, and failed to sell well, even after Creative renamed it the Game Blaster a year later, and marketed it through RadioShack in the US.
 The Game Blaster retailed for under $100 and was compatible with many popular games, such as Silpheed.

-A large change in the IBM PC compatible sound card market happened when Creative Labs introduced the Sound Blaster card.
+A large change in the IBM PC-compatible sound card market happened when Creative Labs introduced the Sound Blaster card.
 Recommended by Microsoft to developers creating software based on the Multimedia PC standard, the Sound Blaster cloned the AdLib and added a sound coprocessor for recording and playback of digital audio.
 The card also included a game port for adding a joystick, and the capability to interface to MIDI equipment using the game port and a special cable.
 With AdLib compatibility and more features at nearly the same price, most buyers chose the Sound Blaster.
 It eventually outsold the AdLib and dominated the market.